Universally counting curves in Calabi--Yau threefolds: Local curves

-Now we would like to realize the equivariant enumerative invariants of local curves $E_{g,m,k}\to C_g$ as the ordinary non-equivariant enumerative invariants of certain elements $x_{g,m,k}\in H^{2km}_c(\cZ(\Cpx_3,km))$ (virtual dimension zero) called \emph{equivariant local curve elements}.
+We now show how to express, explicitly, the $S^1$-localized equivariant enumerative invariants of local curves $E_{g,m,k}\to C_g$ (defined just above) as the (non-equivariant) enumerative invariants of certain elements $x_{g,m,k}\in H^*_c(\cZ/\Cpx_3;\QQ)$ of virtual dimension zero which we call \emph{equivariant local curve elements}.
+This amounts to unwinding the definition of equivariant invariants in terms of the Borel construction and, more significantly, taking a geometric perspective on equivariant localization.